adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 3. Select the project assigned to your seat:
    **PD SY <SEAT_NUMBER>**
-4. Select the **Stage** workspace
+4. Select the **Stage** workspace.
-5. Navigate to Credentials > OAuth Server-to-Server section
+5. Navigate to Credentials > OAuth Server-to-Server section.
-6. Click on "Generate access token" button
+6. Click on "Generate access token" button.
-7. Copy the generated token
+7. Copy the generated token.
 8. Set the token in your terminal:

 ```bash